Kodrin/Shader-Shell/README.md

 1. ~~Cross-Origin Request Blocked~~

 ### Purpose
 I've been pretty frustrated with the lack of tools to quickly iterate shaders.
-Simply put, I don't want to have to write boilerplate code, install endless Dependencies or setup a custom IDE just to write basic GLSL code and preview it.
+Simply put, I don't want to have to write boilerplate code, install endless Dependencies, or setup a custom IDE just to write basic GLSL code and preview it.

 ShaderShell solves that by:
 1- Providing a simple environment with minimal dependencies out of the package.
 No boilerplate needed, everything is provided and you just create a ShellShader instance to code your GLSL shader.